-Owner/Engineer Paul Vazquez is a veteran of location recording and routinely records for artists on labels such as Sony, Glassnote, Sub Pop, French Kiss, Badabing and more at venues from NYC to D.C., including Bowery Ballroom, Le Poisson Rouge, Mercury Lounge, Highline Ballroom, Music Hall of Williamsburg, National Cathedral, 9:30 Club and more
+Paul Vazquez is a veteran of location recording and routinely records for artists across wide ranging genres.
+Labels such as Sony, Glassnote, Windup and more at venues from NYC to D.C., including Bowery Ballroom, Le Poisson Rouge, Mercury Lounge, Highline Ballroom, Music Hall of Williamsburg, National Cathedral, 9:30 Club and more.

 Here at Baeblemusic we often refer to Paul as our secret weapon.
 His skill capturing and mixing live audio is an essential part of our business and we are grateful to have him.
 Also of note are his interpersonal skills.
 He deals with a variety of personnel in challenging production environments and always comes away with superior sound.
 Hire Him

 Interview with Paul Vazquez - Digital Mission Audio Services

 Q: Describe the most common type of work you do for your clients.

 A: On site multitrack recording, mixing and editing.

 A: Merging Horus AD/DA, mics by Neumann, Josephson, AKG.
 The Horus interface is networked on GB ethernet (Ravenna Protocol) so I can locate the I/O on stage and setup the control room in a less crowded or quieter location.

 A: For concert recording, pre planning and communication with the venue, TM's and FOH are key.
 From there I can assess what's needed for a successful capture.